 As a hitter, early in his career, the “Laser Show” offered elite offensive production for a middle infielder.
 If you exclude his injury-shortened 2010 campaign, Pedroia averaged .306 with 14 HR, 74 RBI, 186 hits, 99 runs, and 18 stolen bases from 2007-13.
 Pedey averaged over 150 games played per campaign during those six seasons.

-If you take his seven best seasons (by WAR), he ranks 16th in history among all second basemen, behind 12 Hall of Famers, Bobby Grich, Chase Utley, and Robinson Cano.
-Using Jay Jaffe’s JAWS system (which combines career WAR and best-7 WAR), Pedroia is ranked 20th, behind 13 Hall of Famers and ahead of 7 others.
-It should be noted that the 7 Hall of Fame second sackers behind Pedroia on this list, none were voted into the Hall by the Baseball Writers Association of America (BBWAA); all were Veterans Committee choices.
+Going beyond the accolades, if you take Pedroia’s seven best seasons (by WAR), he ranks 16th in history among all second basemen, behind 12 Hall of Famers, Bobby Grich, Chase Utley, and Robinson Cano.
+Using Jay Jaffe’s JAWS system (which combines career WAR and best-7 WAR), Pedroia is ranked 19th, behind 13 Hall of Famers, and ahead of 7 others.
+It should be noted that of the 7 Hall of Fame second sackers behind Pedroia on this list, none were voted into the Hall by the Baseball Writers Association of America (BBWAA); all were Veterans Committee choices.

 Comparison to other Second Basemen

-Thanks to superior fielding metrics, Dustin Pedroia has a career WAR of 51.6.
+Thanks to superior fielding metrics, Dustin Pedroia has a career WAR of 51.9.
 If he were to be judged in comparison to players from the first half of the 20th century, that would put him above the bar.
-Not that anyone who ever voted for a player from that era had ever heard of the statistic, but there are literally only six position players who debuted between 1871-1949 with a WAR above 51.6 who are not in the Hall of Fame.
+Not that anyone who ever voted for a player from that era had ever heard of the statistic, but there are literally only six position players who debuted between 1871 and 1949 with a WAR above 51.9 who are not in the Hall of Fame.
 One of those six (Shoeless Joe Jackson) is out because of his role in the Black Sox scandal.

-However, if you take players who debuted in 1950 or later and are currently eligible for the Hall of Fame (meaning they’ve been retired 5 or more years), there are 45 position players with a WAR better than Pedroia’s 51.6 who are waiting for the Hall call.
+However, if you take players who debuted in 1950 or later and are currently eligible for the Hall of Fame (meaning they’ve been retired five or more years), there are 45 position players with a WAR better than Pedroia’s 51.6 who are waiting for the Hall call.
 Four of them (Grich, Lou Whitaker, Willie Randolph, and Jeff Kent) are second basemen.
-Three others (still active or recently retired) are also above 51.6: Cano, Utley, and Ian Kinsler, Pedey’s one-time college teammate.
+Two others (on the current BBWAA ballot) are also above 51.6: Utley and Ian Kinsler, Pedey’s one-time college teammate.

-When it comes time to assess Pedroia’s Hall of Fame worthiness, he will be on the ballot with those peers.
-So how do the four second sackers stack up against each other?
+When it comes time to assess Pedroia’s Hall of Fame worthiness, how do these three second sackers stack up against each other?

 The Components of WAR and Career Accolades